 When is Wilder vs Chisora?

-Deontay Wilder could face the challenge of Derek Chisora in Autumn/Fall 2023 in the United States.
+Deontay Wilder could face the challenge of Derek Chisora in Summer 2025 the United States.

 The fight would take place over 12 rounds in the Heavyweight division, which means there would be no weight limit.